Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: INTRODUCTION

 To address this issue, a spatial-dependent diffusion model, encompassing a slow-diffusion disk (SDD) proximate to the Galactic plane, has been proposed in a previous investigation~\cite{Zhao:2021yzf}.
 This model explains the observed spectral hardening of CRs at several hundreds of GeV energies, as reported by many experiments, including ATIC-2~\cite{Panov:2006kf, Panov:2009iih}, CREAM~\cite{Ahn:2010gv, Yoon:2017qjx}, PAMELA~\cite{PAMELA:2011mvy}, and AMS-02~\cite{AMS:2015azc, AMS:2015tnn}.
 Additionally, the model presents a plausible resolution for the relatively low magnitude of local CR anisotropy~\cite{Blasi:2011fm, Ahlers:2016rox} and addresses other related concerns.
 It is also found that the SDD model exhibited a higher prediction of secondary positrons compared to the conventional diffusive-reacceleration model due to the higher concentration of electrons/positrons in the disk.
 Therefore, it is pertinent to explore whether the excess can be solely attributed to DM annihilation within the framework of the SDD model.

 In this study, we undertake a quantitative analysis of the AMS-02 results within the context of the SDD model.
 To prevent potential biases resulting from the preselection of background parameters, a global fitting procedure is employed, simultaneously determining both the background and DM parameters.
-To efficiently sample the parameter space with high dimensionality, the Markov Chain Monte Carlo~\cite{gamermanMarkovChainMonte1997} method is employed.
+We adopt the Bayesian analysis based on a Markov chain Monte Carlo~\cite{gamermanMarkovChainMonte1997} sampling algorithm to constrain the model parameters.

 Additionally, this investigation employs a new electron/positron production cross-section model developed by Ref.~\cite{Orusa:2022pvp}, which is based on the latest collider data, in order to mitigate biases stemming from hadronic interactions.
 Furthermore, a charge-sign dependent solar modulation potential is incorporated, since particles of opposite charges explore distinct regions of the solar system~\cite{Potgieter:2013pdj}.
 To address systematic uncertainties among different detectors, only the most recent CR data provided by the AMS-02 collaboration is utilized~\cite{AMS:2021nhj,AMS:2019rhg,AMS:2019iwo}.